LibreHealthIO/gci_task_exporter/README.md

 Copy `.env.example` to `.env` and place your token there. `.env` is ignored by git.

 Copy `mentors.yml.example` to `mentors.yml` and add the gitlab usernames as the key and the value should be their GCI mentor email.

+# How mentors are determined

+Mentors are all assignees **PLUS** the author of the issue if they are not an assignee already.